mui/material-ui/docs/src/pages/guides/pickers-migration/pickers-migration.md

 # Migration from @material-ui-pickers

-<p class="description">`@material-ui/pickers` was moved to the @material-ui/lab</p>
+<p class="description">@material-ui/pickers was moved to the @material-ui/lab.</p>

-> ## ☢️ Attention

-> Pickers were entirely changed.
+> **⚠️ Pickers were entirely changed**.
 In most places, the logic was rewritten from scratch, so it's not possible to maintain the whole list of changes.
 Here's an overview of the most important concepts that were changed.
 If you are going to migrate, the easiest way will be to go through the component usages in your codebase and rewrite them one-by-one.
 Don't forget to run your tests after each!

 This guide is an overview of the core concepts that were changed from pickers v3.2.10.

-## ⬇️ Install
+## Installation

 You simply need to install the `@material-ui/lab` package if it's not already installed.
-Nothing more required.
+Nothing more is required.

-## 🌚 Imports
+## Imports

 The `keyboard` version of pickers is no longer published.
 All versions of mobile and desktop pickers implement keyboard input for accessibility.